RECONSTRUCTION OF SENTENCES

 10. (1) The establishment of Delhi Sultanate

-(P) new features in art and
+(P) new features in art and architecture

-(Q) and their diffusion to
+(Q) and their diffusion to all parts of the country

 (R) saw the introduction of